iltempo/rulesio/README.md

 Filtering sensitive data
 ------------------------

-This gem will not send any parameters mentioned in Rails.application.config.filter_parameters, nor will it send any parameters that match /password/.
+This gem will not send any parameters mentioned in Rails.application.config.filter_parameters.
 We recommend extending this line in application.rb

     config.filter_parameters += [:password]